About Our Work

 — Paul C. Light, Goddard Professor of Public Service, NYU

-WHTP Director Martha J. Kumar has released a new study of the Biden Transition.
+WHTP Director Martha J. Kumar wrote this study of the 2021 Biden Transition.
 Click here for the full report in PDF and click here for the official version generously made possible by Wiley publications.
 The abstract:

 Reports on the “Stand Up”